JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 ## Frontend Next Steps

+- Make the edit page the next active frontend task and redesign it for much stronger admin control over subject, set, and image editing.
+- Frontend goal for the edit overhaul: the admin should be able to add or remove individual images within sets, move images between sets, create sets from selected images, and add, remove, or reassign sets across subjects.
+- Improve edit-page readability by replacing the current dense table-first layout with clearer sections, labeled actions, stronger selection states, and a visible staged-changes area.
+- Improve edit-page look and usability with better spacing, stronger visual hierarchy, explicit action labels, clearer destructive-action separation, and page-level status feedback.
 - Add a cookie policy page and footer or login-surface link that documents Google Analytics plus any future auth or session cookies.
 - When the backend exposes a session endpoint, remove browser token handling from the frontend auth bootstrap and read auth state from `GET /api/auth/session` or `GET /api/auth/me` instead.
 - Re-test live OAuth after the backend session migration to confirm the URL no longer exposes tokens and logout clears the server-owned session correctly.